 Do You Need a Passport to Travel to Puerto Rico?

-If you’re thinking of traveling to Puerto Rico, you may be wondering if you need a passport.
-The good news is that U.S. citizens and green card holders don’t need a passport to travel to Puerto Rico, but there are a few things you should know before you go.
+If you’re considering traveling to Puerto Rico, and you may be asking yourself: Do You Need a Passport to Travel to Puerto Rico?
+The good news is that U.S. citizens and green card holders do NOT need a passport to travel to Puerto Rico, but you should know a few things before you go.
 Keep reading for all the details on U.S. travel requirements for Puerto Rico!

-Travelers from ALL other countries will need a passport to both enter and leave Puerto Rico.
+Travelers from ALL other countries will need a passport to enter and leave Puerto Rico.

-If you’re traveling to Puerto Rico and need to apply for a US passport, you can go to a local court or passport office in your area.
-If you find that your trip is coming up and you don’t have the time to wait the six to eight weeks that is typically required for standard processing, you may choose to go through an expedited passport service instead.
+If you’re traveling to Puerto Rico and need to apply for a U.S. passport, you can visit a local court or passport office.
+If your trip is coming up and you don’t have the time to wait the six to eight weeks typically required for standard processing, you may choose to go through an expedited passport service instead.

-These people will come to your home, collect all important documents and other information and submit it all on your behalf.
+These people will come to your home, collect all essential documents and other information and submit it on your behalf.
 They can have your completed US passport in your hand in as little as 24 to 48 hours, depending on the area of the country where you live and the time of year during which you apply.
-During the busy summer travel season, for example, you can usually expect processing times to be a bit longer due to the larger volumes of applicants.